developius/resources/ciphers/README.md

 morse.py
 --------
-encryption("text") returns the encryption of "text"
+encrypt("text") returns the encryption of "text"

-decryption("- . ... -") returns the decryption of "- . ... -"
+decrypt("- . ... -") returns the decryption of "- . ... -"

 caeser.py
 ---------
-encryption("text", 2) returns the encryption of "text" with a shift of 2
+encrypt("text", 2) returns the encryption of "text" with a shift of 2

-decryption("vgzv", 2) return the decryption of "vgzv" with a shift of 2
+decrypt("vgzv", 2) return the decryption of "vgzv" with a shift of 2